(Last Updated on August 26, 2017)

 - teacher email address or other contact information

-We may also collect information from child visitors such as first name, last initial, general geo-location information (but no more specific than city or zip code), age or grade, gender or hobbies, activities, likes/dislikes (such as most recent book read, favorite book genre), which we consider Personal Information only if combined with any of the other items of Personal Information listed above.
-We may also collect date of birth (for age screening purposes only).
+We may also collect information from child visitors such as first name, last initial, general geo-location information (but no more specific than city or zip code), age or grade, likes/dislikes (such as most recent book read, favorite book genre), which we consider Personal Information only if combined with any of the other items of Personal Information listed above.

 When we collect Personal Information from a child, we ask the child’s parent for consent before we collect it, except as permitted by law.